getpopper/library/README.md

-# Popper steps
+# Docker Images for Popper Workflows

 This repository contains source code of docker images that are used in [Popper][pp] workflows.

-## How to use a step
+## How to use an image

-Once you find an image that suits your needs, you can use it in a workflow by adding it as a step:
+Once you find an image that suits your needs, you can use it in a workflow by referencing it in a step:

 ```yaml
 steps: